aak1247/autoHotkeyConfig/README.md

 ## install

 Download the [ahk file](https://raw.githubusercontent.com/aak1247/autoHotkeyConfig/master/hotarea.ahk), and edit the coords of xpos, and ypos to fit your screen.
-Then run it with AutoHotkey.
+You can get the left and right coordinates with windowSpy.ahk file(in AutoHotkey install folder).Then run it with AutoHotkey.